 The Truth About Natural Pest Remedies

-Here is an alternative to the Dawn soap recipe that is organic and that I’m going to try this summer.
-It can be used on vegetables and flowers alike and used to deter bugs, rabbits and deer.
-I’ve already purchased the ingredients:
+Here is an alternative to the organic Dawn soap recipe that has worked well for me.
+I used it on Japanese Beetles, and it kills on contact.
+It can be used on vegetables and flowers to deter bugs, rabbits, and deer.

 Natural Garden Pest Control Spray